LumiNet: Latent Intrinsics Meets Diffusion Models for Indoor Scene Relighting

-Summing it up, we train \method on $\sim$ 2,500 unique scenes with their relit pairs and 1,000 scenes from LSUN for which we do not have relighting pairs.
+Summing it up, we train \method on $\sim$2,500 unique scenes with their relit pairs and 1,000 scenes from LSUN for which we do not have relighting pairs.

 Our goal is to learn a generative model that can transfer lighting between indoor scenes while preserving scene structure.
 The key challenge lies in conceptualizing lighting and its complex interactions within scenes.
-Our solution leverages latent intrinsic representations during training, grounded in photometric stereo theory which separates images into illumination-invariant (intrinsic) and illumination-dependent (extrinsic) components.
+Our solution leverages latent intrinsic representations during training, grounded in image formation theory which separates images into illumination-invariant (intrinsic) and illumination-dependent (extrinsic) components.